-A clearer objective will result from considering:
+Clearer goals will result from considering:

-- Why does the company want to map its supply chain? - How will it help the company's overall mission and goals? - Is supply-chain mapping a strategic priority?
+- Why does the company want to map its supply chain? - How will it help the company's overall mission? - Is supply chain mapping a strategic priority?
 If so, why?
-If not, why should it be? - What will the company do with the information? - Is this a one-time undertaking or does the organization intend to make mapping a standard operating procedure?
+If not, should it be (and why)? - What will the company do with the information?

+- Is this a one-time undertaking or will the organization make mapping a standard operating procedure?
 If it is ongoing, how can it be integrated in business systems and procedures? - What are up to five core measurable objectives and commitments during the next three to five years? - Is the company's leadership committed at the highest levels?
-If not, how will it be secured?
+If not, how will their commitment be secured?